millerlp/owhlR/README.md

 The package `owhlR` contains functions to post-process raw csv data files produced by an Open Wave Height Logger (OWHL) pressure sensor data logger.
-See the vignette `OWHL-file-handling-vignette` for a walk-through of the steps.
+See the vignette `OWHL-workflow` for a walk-through of the steps.

 This package depends on the `oceanwaves` package
 <https://github.com/millerlp/oceanwaves> and its downstream dependencies